onlyquake/xonotic-wiki/Weapons.md

 ---------
 ![](http://pics.nexuizninjaz.com/images/8praunzsu37vutllk55.jpg) ![](http://pics.nexuizninjaz.com/images/vld5zxiwuys46zpygvo.jpg)

-The Vaporizer is a super weapon and the strongest sniper weapon in the game.
-It is capable of one-shot kills.
+The Vaporizer is a deadly super weapon and the strongest sniper weapon in the game.
+One shot deals 150 damage.
+In [InstaGib](InstaGib), one shot of this weapon is deadly (unless the target has an extra life).

 -   Primary fire: Fire the deadly beam.
-Kills with one shot, unless the target got an extra life (see [InstaGib](InstaGib)).
+Deals 150 damage.
+1 second delay between shots.
 Costs 10 cells (or 1 in [InstaGib](InstaGib)).
 -   Secondary fire: Fire a blaster-like projectile with a very strong pushback.
 Very useful to move yourself around in the map.
 -   Ammo: Cells
 -   Impulse: 7/241